 Is rice broccoli keto-friendly?

 Yes, broccoli rice is keto-friendly.
 It is a great low-carb alternative to white rice.
 Each serving contains about 7g net carbs and 4g of fiber.
-It is so very filling so you don't need a lot to fill you up.
+It is so filling, so you don't need a lot to fill yourself up.

-You can use either a food processor or blender to rice the broccoli in this recipe.
+For this recipe, you can use either a food processor or a blender.
 This is an easy way of getting it rice-sized.
 If you don’t have either, you can manually chop the broccoli.
 It’ll take longer, but the result will be the same.

 Ingredients Used

 - Broccoli: I get my fresh broccoli from the veggie section of my grocery store.
-You can use a medium-sized or large head one.
+You can use a medium-sized or large head of broccoli.

 - Olive oil: You can use sesame oil, avocado oil, or your preferred oil here instead.